maveniverse/site-001/content/en/blog/cstamas/2025/03/life-of-maven-artifact.md

 {{% /alert %}}

-Since Maven 3.9 users may opt to use "split local repository" that solves most of the above-mentioned issues, and allows one to selectively delete accumulated artifacts: yes, you do want to delete installed and remote snapshots from time to time.
+Since Maven 3.9 users may opt to use "split local repository" that solves most of the above-mentioned issues, and allows one to selectively delete accumulated artifacts: yes, you do want to delete installed and remotely cached snapshots from time to time.
 Luckily, "split local repository" keeps things in separated directories, and one can easily choose what to delete.
 But all this comes at a price: "split local repository" is not quite compatible with all the stuff present in (mostly legacy) bits of Maven 3 universe.
 Using "split local repository" is **warmly recommended, if possible**.